 This clause presents a list of commercially and open source WFS implementations that participated in the UCR thread of the OGC Testbed-11 and analyses the capabilities of these servers using the criteria outlined in clause 5.2.

-The following table lists the WFS implementations that participated in the UCR thread of the OGC Testbed-11 and their endpoints.
+The following tables list the WFS implementations that participated in the UCR thread of the OGC Testbed-11 and their endpoints.

 Table 1 - List of WFS server participating in the UCR thread